mjEdit combines the most important tools for daily work in a single interface.

 Plugin system

-Extensible via hook-based plugins with tab registration and menu integration.
+Expandable via hook-based plugins with tab registration and menu integration.

 Automatic OSCAL document healing

-Document type Example healing
+Document type Exemplary Healing

 Assessment Results Missing assessment-platforms in local-definitions.assessment-assets is added